German P.

 APG

-• The BUI program was part of the “Controlled Change” portfolio and had yet to start.
-The BI department had no project experience.
-The program scope included a new architecture with new hardware, a new DWH, new ETL layer, new reporting tools, new reports, new KPIs, and new agile methodology.
+• The BUI program was part of the "Controlled Change" portfolio and still had to be started.
+The BI department had no experience with project work.
+The program scope included a completely new architecture with new hardware, a new DWH, a new ETL layer, new reporting tools, new reports, new reporting metrics for the organization, and a new agile methodology.

-• German wrote the program plan in detail, then led requirements management.
-As QA manager he identified progress issues and helped find solutions through workshops or his technical expertise.
+• German wrote the detailed program plan in writing; later he led requirements management.
+As QA Manager he identified (progress) issues and helped find solutions through workshops or his own technical expertise.

-• He drafted the biweekly program report and aligned it with project managers and the program manager.
+• He drafted proposals for the bi-weekly program report, which he aligned with the project managers and the program manager.

-• As Scrum Master, German taught BI staff agile principles, the Scrum method, and Scrum tools like daily stand-ups and Scrum boards.
+• In the Scrum Master role, German taught BI staff the principles of agile, the Scrum method, and how to use Scrum tools like daily stand-ups and Scrum boards.

-• His work resulted in a well-running BI program with clear scope control and a good working atmosphere.
+• German's work resulted in a smoothly running BI program with a clear, controlled scope and a good working atmosphere.

 Dec 2013 - Jul 2014